sohail70/motion_planning/README.md

 * **Advanced Data Structures**:
     * **NanoFLANN**: For fast nearest-neighbor searches.
     * **Weighted NanoFLANN**: To prioritize certain state-space dimensions.
-    * **Lie Group Splitting KD-Tree**: An experimental feature that currently has performance limitations.

 * **ROS 2 and Gazebo Integration**:
     * integrated with ROS 2 for visualization (`RViz`) and communication and collision detection.